AliWithADee/advent-of-code-2021/README.md

-# advent-day-4
+# Advent of Code 2021
-My solution to Day 4 of Advent of Code 2021.
+My solutions to Advent of Code 2021.